jenniferjacobs/fireandlion/_portfolio/lawful-living.md

 ![Lawful Living social media]({{ site.baseurl }}/images/lawfulliving-social-media.jpg)

-*Lawful Living* is now available as a series of smaller books which provide subject specific excerpts from the main book.
-Using our single-master workflow it was possible to output this child-series from the original book's master, without needing to create multiple versions containing repeat content.
-This system ensures that the book production is efficient, accurate and cost effective.
+*Lawful Living* is also available as a series of smaller books, which provide subject-specific excerpts from the main book.
+Using our single-master workflow we could output this child-series from the original book's source files without needing to create new, separate versions.
+This ensures that the book production is efficient, accurate and cost effective.

-The visual identity was successfully extended across the series, maintaining the strong design and branding of the original publication.
+The visual identity was successfully extended across the child series, maintaining the strong design and branding of the original publication.

 ![Lawful Living social media]({{ site.baseurl }}/images/lawfulliving-childseries.jpg)